 A VS1 diamond has minuscule inclusions that you can only see with a 10x magnifying glass.
 In other words, you will not be able to see any imperfections with your naked eye.

-A VS2 diamond doesn’t have inclusions visible with the naked eye if you buy a diamond that is brilliant cut with lots of facets (such as round, oval or princess cuts) under 1 carat in size.
-Only on very rare occasions*, when a diamond is 1 carat or more in size and has large, open facets that let you peer inside the stone (such as emerald cut diamonds), and the inclusion happens to be right in the middle of the diamond, you may see the inclusion.
+A VS2 diamond doesn’t have inclusions that are visible to the naked eye, as long as you buy a diamond that is brilliant cut with lots of facets (such as round, oval or princess cuts) under 1 carat in size.
+Only on very rare occasions, when a VS2 diamond is 1 carat or more in size, and has large open facets* that let you peer inside the stone (such as emerald cut diamonds), AND the inclusion happens to be right in the middle of the diamond, you may see the inclusion.

-As mentioned in the point above, inclusions, generally speaking, are more visible in diamonds that have large, open facets.
-This is especially true for ‘step cut diamonds’; these are generally non-round, or rectangular diamonds, such as emerald cuts and Asscher cuts, which easily let you peer inside the stone.
+As mentioned in the point above, inclusions, generally speaking, can be slightly visible in VS2 diamonds that have large, open facets.
+This is especially true for ‘step cut diamonds’.
+This generally means rectangular diamonds, such as emerald cuts and Asscher cuts, which have a large, flat top surface that allows you to peer directly inside the stone.
 If you want one of these diamond cuts, always choose the best clarity grade you can afford.